Postman's Park: Postman's Park after the death of Mary Watts

 On 5 June 1972, the western entrance of Postman's Park and the elaborate Gothic drinking fountain attached to the railings were Grade II listed, protecting them from further development.
 At this time, the Memorial to Heroic Self-Sacrifice itself was also Grade II listed; although considered of little architectural merit, the register notes that it is "listed as a curiosity".

 During the 1980s, however, prior to the opening of the nearby Barbican Centre and the regeneration of the local area, the Park and Memorial remained relatively neglected and unknown to the wider public.
-It was during this period that the artist Susan Hiller made Monument (1980-81), based on the tablets and the park setting.
+It was during this period that the artist Susan Hiller made Monument (1980–81), based on the tablets and the park setting.
 A multimedia installation, Monument consists of enlarged photographic replicas of the tablets arranged into a new formation, in front of which viewers sit on a park bench with their back to the photographs while listening on headphones to a recording of the artist speaking on notions of death, memory and representation.
 The work was inspired by Hiller noticing how the very artefacts that were meant to have a commemorative function were habitually being ignored, as when she came to photograph the tablets “there were people sitting on park benches in front of them eating their lunches, who turned round over their shoulders to look, as if for the first time, at what I was photographing.
 And when they had seen the plaques they said things like ‘Oh!
 Isn’t it sad?
 Isn’t it dreadful?’
-But what struck me was that they had sat in front of these perfectly visible objects for years and years, and the objects had been… invisible.”
-Monument is considered a key work of British conceptual art of the period, and has been part of the Tate’s collection since 1994.
+But what struck me was that they had sat in front of these perfectly visible objects for years and years, and the objects had been... invisible.”
+Monument is considered a key work of British conceptual art of the period, and has been part of the Tate's collection since 1994.

-Postman's Park came to increased public awareness in 2004 with the release of the BAFTA- and Golden Globe-winning film Closer, which stars Natalie Portman, Julia Roberts, Jude Law and Clive Owen, and is based on the 1997 play Closer by Patrick Marber.
-A key plot element in the film revolves around Postman's Park, in which it is revealed that the character Alice Ayres (played by Portman in the film) has in fact fabricated her identity based on Alice Ayres's tablet on the Memorial to Heroic Self-Sacrifice, which she sees during her first meeting with Dan Woolf (Jude Law) as, during a walk in Postman's Park at the memorial, he asks her for her name.